anuragsaraf1912/neetcode150/README.md

    git clone https://github.com/anuragsaraf1912/neetcode150.git
 2. Navigate to the topic notebook and explore solutions:
 - Link to the problem
-- My solutions to the NeetCode 150 problems in Python
+- My solutions to the problems in Python
 - The approach explanantion and complexity analysis